Dick Roden: Racing life

 In 1946 Roden took a job as a racing steward with the Rockhampton Jockey Club.
 He served on a judiciary panel with Nieve Frawley who was later the chief stipendiary steward in Queensland Racing.
 Roden met and married Nieve's daughter Elaine Frawley.
 For a brief period Roden relocated to Sydney and rode trackwork for the trainer Jack Green.

 In 1949 Roden commenced his career as a trainer in Toowoomba, Queensland.
 His first winner was Falcon Man at Eagle Farm in 1950, Roden's second ever starter.
 He had some success with the sprinter Gresford and relocated to Brisbane.
 Gresford was responsible for the first Roden betting plunge in December 1953 backed from 66/1 to 6/1 to a win at Eagle Farm.
 In 1954 Dick & Elaine bought Gresford from their client owner and it was the first horse to travel by air from Queensland to a race meeting in Victoria where under their regular jockey David Hetherington it won the Fawkner Highweight at Moonee Valley.
 With Hetherington again in the seat, Gresford won the 1954 QTC Lightning event.

 Continuing success saw Roden in 1956 charged with the care of the New Zealand sprinter, El Khobar by owner Wolff Fisher.
 He played his part in that horse's overall tally of seven wins and two places in a nine start Australasian program before sending the horse to the USA where it had three wins and set a Santa Anita track record.

 In 1967 Roden relocated to Sydney and bought a Randwick stable operation in High Street from Dan Lewis, renaming it Midstream Lodge.
 The Australian Jockey Club granted Roden a number 1 licence in September 1957.
 In 1959 Roden's name was set in Australian racing when he took the gelding Macdougal to an extraordinary treble in winning the Brisbane Cup, Metropolitan Handicap and Melbourne Cup.
-At age 33 Roden became Australia's youngest ever trainer of a Melbourne Cup winner and overnight attracted wealthier owners seeking him out.
+At age 33 Roden became Australia's youngest ever trainer of a Melbourne Cup winner, until 58 years later when in the 2017 Melbourne Cup, at the age of 20, Joseph Patrick O'Brien won with Rekindling, and overnight attracted wealthier owners seeking him out.